Exit (South Korean TV series): Episodes 1–2

 One night at Shinseong Capital, Kang-soo caught his love interest, Tae-bok's 28-year-old girlfriend Ji Sun-young (Jeon Soo-jin), attempting to open Tae-bok's safe.
 Sun-young, who actually dreams to become a musical actress, does not enjoy her life with Tae-bok.
 Although he had also been thinking about it, Kang-soo believes stealing the money will not change anything and will even make Tae-bok very furious.
 Kang-soo drives away with a drunk Sun-young and crashes into an oncoming truck.
 Kang-soo's father learns of the accident and rushes to the hospital, mourning at the doors of the operating room.

 Kang-soo wakes up in the hospital, and realizes that Sun-young has been discharged.
 Tae-bok gets suspicious of Kang-soo and asks him why Sun-young ended up with him on the night of the accident.
 Kang-soo decides to return to Bliss Laboratory, but Dr. Woo tells him that, not like before, he has to pay a ₩300,000,000 participation fee due to a rapid increase of participants.
 The next day, Kang-soo attempts to unlock Tae-bok's safe but he gets caught by Tae-bok.
 Kang-soo is about to get beaten up by Tae-bok's henchmen when the police arrive to raid the business.
 As Tae-bok and his men are arrested, Kang-soo sees his co-worker Hong Ki-chul (Kim Kyung-nam) come out of hiding.
 Suspecting the police stakeout was part of Ki-chul's plan to steal the money, Kang-soo takes all the money in the safe and escapes.
 He was about to pay his participation fee but upon arriving at Bliss Laboratory's address, the building is already gone.
 Later, Jung-man reveals to Kang-soo his regrets and that he already had the address where In-sook could recently be living.
-The father and son reconciles.
+The father and son reconcile.